Mi-Jeong

 illustrative and should not be construed as restrictive.

-a cellular response of the treated tissues as well as a cellular
+stimulates a cellular response of the treated tissues as well as

-response in any surrounding tissue.
-This response activates
+a cellular response in any surrounding tissue.
+This response

-otherwise dormant cells to increase the plant's growth mechanisms,
+activates otherwise dormant cells to increase the plant's growth

-allowing the cells to rapidly replicate to initiate the growth
+mechanisms, allowing the cells to rapidly replicate to initiate

 [0117] A further benefit of the use of acoustic shock waves is

-of other nutrients.
-In fact the activation of the cells exposed to
+use of other nutrients.
+In fact the activation of the cells

-shock wave treatments only enhances cellular absorption of such
+exposed to shock wave treatments only enhances cellular

-nutrients making them faster acting than when compared to non
+absorption of such nutrients making them faster acting than when

-plant tissue to acoustic shock waves will be complimentary to the
+subjecting the plant tissue to acoustic shock waves will be

-treatment or pre-conditioning treatment.
-It is further appreciated
+complimentary to the treatment or pre-conditioning treatment.
+It

 [0118] Another aspect of the present invention is the use of